JuanIrache/DJI_SRT_Parser/README.md

 # DJI_SRT_Parser

 Parses and interprets some data from DJI's Drones SRT metadata files.
+Currently only tested with Mavic Pro SRT files.
+You can send me yours if you want it implemented.
 Please let me know if you create something with this :).

 ## Installation